 12. Yankton Bowl Family Fun Center

-If you are looking for something different to do in Yankton, you should visit the Yankton Bowl Family Fun Center.
-The center is located on Broadway street, on the edge of the Yankton River, and offers a beautiful atmosphere for a family.
+If you want something different to do in Yankton, visit the Yankton Bowl Family Fun Center.
+The center is located on Broadway Street, on the edge of the Yankton River, and offers a beautiful atmosphere for a family.

 This amusement park features bowling leagues for children of all ages from age 3 to 20 from late September to February.
 Also, the facility hosts high-school bowling teams.

-See Related: Fun & Best Things to do in Cheyenne, Wyoming
+See Related: Things to Do in Cheyenne, Wyoming

 13. Enjoy a Pizza at Charlie’s Pizza House

 Charlie’s Pizza House is a local favorite, serving up quality pizza and pasta dishes in a casual atmosphere.
-Their pizza is made with fresh dough, and they offer a wide variety of toppings.
+Their pizza is made with fresh dough and offers a wide variety of toppings.

-The restaurant prides itself on providing a warm and friendly atmosphere conducive to great food and great conversation.
+The restaurant prides itself on providing a warm, friendly atmosphere conducive to great food and conversation.
 This pizza house provides drive-in, drive-through, and delivery options.